William D. Connor: Career

 Connor, along with Marinette lumberman Isaac Stephenson, were La Follette's main political backers from the business community.
 "Fighting Bob" La Follette's strong stand against the railroads, which then had monopolies on industrial transportation, appealed to the two men; and each of these lumbermen expected help to become United States Senator when La Follette became governor.
 Instead, and to their chagrin, at the first opportunity (January 1905) La Follette famously nominated himself to the U.S. Senate and arranged State Senate confirmation.

-La Follette kept serving as governor and left Wisconsin's U.S. Senate seat unfilled until January 1, 1906, when he resigned to join the U.S. Senate.
-He publicly proclaimed this unusual action was done to ensure that his 1904 platform was enacted in Wisconsin.

 After serving as lieutenant governor, Connor withdrew from statewide elective politics, although he remained active at the local and county level.
 He was to serve for twenty years on the Wood County Board, was president of the Marshfield library board from its organization in 1901 until his death, and was also a trustee of Carroll College (Wisconsin).

 Death

 Connor died in Phoenix, Arizona and his place of interment is in Marshfield, Wisconsin.